You can customize certificate revocation checking, and you can specify where vCenter Single Sign-On looks for information about revoked certificates.

 - If revocation checking is enabled, advanced users can specify the following additional settings.

 - OSCP URL

 - By default, vCenter Single Sign-On checks the location of the OCSP responder that is defined in the certificate being validated.
-You can explicitly specify a location if the Authority Information Access extension is absent from the certificate or if you want to override it.
+If the Authority Information Access extension is absent from the certificate or if you want to override it, you can explicitly specify a location.

 - Use CRL from certificate